willstepp/dogs-of-santiago/dos.md

 "I had this sad feeling, a hopeless, darkness in my heart.
 All the things that had happened from the day before had left an evil feeling inside me, an unclean feeling.
 And when I saw that cripple there was a look on his face, a look like utter sorrow.
 I wanted to reach out to him, saw him from the cab as it was pulling away.
 I stopped the driver because I felt like if I helped that poor man it would cleanse those feelings my from heart.
 And so, that's what I did.
 I found out he wanted to visit his son in San Bernardo and I tried to pay his way but it was hopeless.
 He could not make it on his own.
 That became clear.
 But I couldn't back out of it.
 I knew I was going to be late to meet Constanza, but this felt more important than that.
 I don't know.
 Maybe I was still angry with her.
 But it wasn't that.
 It was so I could feel goodness again, feel that lightness in my heart again, like you feel when you are a kid."

 Catalina had stopped writing down and watched him.
 Her eyes welled up as he spoke.
 She took his hand.

-"It was a miracle that saved you."

 Will felt the warmth of her hand wrap around his.
 He did not pull away.
-He did think it was a bit strange this government woman acting like this.
+He did think it was a bit strange a government worker acting like this.
 He saw the cross on her necklace and understood.

-"I don't know," Will said, "It wasn't like that.
-I got beat up and injured and robbed, left for dead.
-Some miracle."

 Catalina let go and smiled at him.
 She composed herself once more and picked up her pad and pen, writing it down.